-- 7.12.
-The control systems should provide for bumpless transfer between automatic and manual control modes, and where switchover occurs between an online and a standby processor in automatic mode. - 7.13.
-Loss of power to control functions should result in bumpless transfer to standby equipment, or a freeze of the actuators with an alarm and transfer to operator manual control. - 7.14.
-The effects of automatic control system failures, including multiple spurious control system actions, should not exceed the acceptance criteria established for anticipated operational occurrences.
+7.12.
+The control systems should provide for bumpless transfer between automatic and manual control modes, and where switchover occurs between an online and a standby processor in automatic mode.

+7.13.
+Loss of power to control functions should result in bumpless transfer to standby equipment or a freeze of the actuators with an alarm and transfer to operator manual control.

+7.14.
+The effects of automatic control system failures should not create a condition which exceeds the acceptance criteria or assumptions established for design basis accidents.
+Failure modes such as multiple spurious control system actions should also be considered when a potential for such failures exists for a specified system design.
+Appropriate design measures such as segmentation can be used as a means to eliminate the plausibility of multiple spurious control system actions or reduce the likelihood of occurrence to an acceptable level.